gurinaekaterina/TITask/README.md

 2. **Create the .env file**

-Before running the app, create a .env file in the project root based on .env.example.
+Before running the app, create a `.env` file in the project root based on `.env.example`.

 ## Running the project